erickzanardo/git-cutlass/README.md

 # Changelog

-### 1.0.2
+### 1.0.4

-- Fixed bug when executing git cutlass somewhere else than the root repository
+- Adding feature to edit files inside git cutlass using vim
+- History window
+- Bugfixes

 ### 1.0.3

 - Adding feature to view content of new files
 - Deletion of new file

+### 1.0.2

+- Fixed bug when executing git cutlass somewhere else than the root repository